 Run Great Shops.
 We believe that continued excellence in shop-level execution is fundamental to our growth strategy.
 To maintain our operational standards we use a Balanced Scorecard approach to measure People, Customers, Sales and Profits at each of our shops.
 Hiring the right people and maintaining optimal staffing levels enable us to run efficient operations.
 We track metrics such as peak hour throughput, mystery shopper scores and neighborhood engagement activities, such as fundraisers for local causes, to improve the customer experience.
 Shop sales and profitability are benchmarked against prior year periods and budget, and we focus on achieving targets on a shop-by-shop basis.
 To support our shop operators, we invest in systems and technology that can meaningfully improve shop-level execution.
-For example, we have enhanced capabilities around in-line order-taking by using a proprietary tablet system in approximately 49% of our shops as of December 28, 2014 to further increase throughput by increasing accuracy and speed of order taking.
+For example, we have enhanced capabilities around in-line order-taking by using a proprietary tablet system in approximately 57% of our shops as of December 27, 2015 to further increase throughput by increasing accuracy and speed of order taking.
 In addition, we are expanding our backline businesses, including catering, delivery and online ordering, which we view as additional growth drivers.

 Find and Build Great Shops.
-Our shops are successful in diverse markets in 26 states and the District of Columbia, and we intend to continue to build company-operated shops in both new and existing markets utilizing our thoughtful site selection process.
+Our shops are successful in diverse markets in 22 states and the District of Columbia, and we intend to continue to build company-operated shops in both new and existing markets utilizing our thoughtful site selection process.
 We evaluate a number of metrics to assess the optimal sites for our new shops, including neighborhood daytime population, site visibility, traffic and accessibility, along with an on-the-ground qualitative assessment of the characteristics of each unique trade area.
 This location-specific approach to development allows us to leverage our versatile shop format, which does not have standardized requirements with respect to size, shape or location, to achieve strong returns across a wide range of real estate settings.
 See "-Site Selection and Expansion-Shop Design" for more information about our shop requirements.
-In 2012, 2013 and 2014, we opened 31, 34 and 39 new company-operated shops, respectively, and expanded into Boston, Phoenix, Cleveland, Kansas City, Portland, Oregon and Denver.
-In those same time periods, we closed one shop, two shops and one shop, respectively, due to under-performance or lease expirations.
-We expect to open 40 to 45 new company-operated shops in 2015.
+In 2013, 2014 and 2015, we opened 34, 39 and 43 new company-operated shops, respectively, and expanded into Kansas City, Denver and Salt Lake City.
+In those same time periods, we closed two shops, one shop and six shops, respectively, due to under-performance or lease expirations.
+Additionally, during July 2015, the Company purchased a franchise shop, converting it into a company-operated shop.
+We expect to open 45 to 50 new company-operated shops in 2016.
 Over the long term, we plan to grow the number of Potbelly shops at least 10% annually.
-We cannot provide assurance that we will be able to grow the number of shops in any year.
+We cannot provide assurance that we will be able to grow the number of Potbelly shops by 10% in any year or over any period of time or that we will be able to open any specific number of shops in any year.